nightingaleproject/Reference-Client/README.md

 1. When applying a new migration, update the Models to reflect the desired changes.
 2. Stop and remove the container running the current client db
 3. Run `docker-compose up --build` to recreate the db
-   1. You may need to comment out this block in the timed service
+   1. You may need to comment out this block in Program.cs
     ```
         // .ConfigureServices((hostContext, services) =>
         // {